-Now that we’ve covered what affordances are, let us have an in-depth look on how UX design uses affordances.
+Now that we’ve covered what affordances are, let us have an in-depth look at how UX design uses affordances.

-Buttons are a core element used in an interface that allows interactivity, with the accompanying content, shape, colour, and contrast play a significant role to design one.
+Buttons are a core element used in an interface that allows interactivity, with the accompanying content, shape, colour, and contrast playing a significant role to design one.

 Animated affordances imitate simple actions like toggle buttons that show something is switched on by changing the colour when the toggle is dragged.
-Complex animations, such as a button that blinks or vibrate, indicates that the action is not allowed, yet.
+Complex animations, such as a button that blinks or vibrates, indicate that the action is not allowed, yet.

 Think of the Sign-Up option on any app or website.
 That is what we call an input field.
 Input fields reflect a space where the user can enter their data.
 Input fields can also appear as a dropdown box indicating that the user needs to make a selection.

 How do you differentiate one app from another?
 In one look, I would say through its icons.
 Icons rely on metaphorical affordances to help a user navigate.
 Icons are used to help the user perceive categorisation as images have a faster recall over text.
 For example, a floppy disk icon is seen as a Save button in many apps.

 Photos, like icons, are quick visual hints that help the user understand how they can utilise a product.
 For example, Swiggy started as a meal delivery service, so their website showed different meals they provide, allowing the user to know what their website has to offer with just a glance.

 If you want to know more about what is mentioned above, why don’t you read our blog on Micro-interactions in UX Design and extend your knowledge base?